kcaleb1/Bit-Heroes-Automation/README.md

 **Language:** English

 ## Caution
-- Mouse will being using during run
+- Mouse will be use during run
 ## Features

 - Auto Fishing